andrewdimmer/google-cssi/involvement-manager/README.md

 * 2019-08-22 20:00
 * 2019-08-29 20:00

-> Note: if you have already missed any trigger, you can always send the email yourself by following the same steps as 4.
+> Note: if you have already missed the execution time of any trigger, you can always send the email yourself by following the same steps as 4.
 Test the Email System, just select the `sendEmails` function instead of `test`.
 ## Using the Involvement Manager
 ### Keep attendance at different events
-You might be interested in track who and how many people are coming to each of your events (office hours, tech talks, and cohort meetings).
+You might be interested in tracking who and how many people are coming to each of your events (office hours, tech talks, and cohort meetings).

 To log attendance, simply open the spreadsheet and go to the correct sheet for each event:
 * Office Hours: `Office Hours Attendance` (color coded blue)